zhonghuitech/plc-simulator/README.md

 # plc-simulator
-PLC simulators program (Java), which supports lots of main plcs.
+The Java implementation of PLC simulators, which supports lots of mainstream PLCs.

 ## Usage
 Run `MainSimulator`  (in plc-simulator-demo pkg.)